DHTMLX/docs-kanban/docs/api/provider/rest_routes/get_routes/js_kanban_get_rows_route.md

 ---
-sidebar_label: Get /rows
+sidebar_label: GET /rows
-title: Get /rows
+title: GET /rows
-description: You can learn about the Get /rows REST route in the documentation of the DHTMLX JavaScript Kanban library.
+description: You can learn about the GET /rows REST route in the documentation of the DHTMLX JavaScript Kanban library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Kanban.
 ---

-# Get /rows
+# GET /rows

 ### Description